magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 make, but watching other people won’t develop wisdom.
 Simply examine yourself, your feelings.
 This is how you will understand.

-: I feel sleepy a great deal.
+*Q*: I feel sleepy a great deal.
 It makes it hard to meditate.

-: There are many ways to overcome sleepiness.
+*A*: There are many ways to overcome sleepiness.
 If you are sitting in the dark, move to a lighted place.
 Open your eyes.
 Get up and wash your face or take a bath.
 If you are sleepy, change postures.
 Walk a lot.
 Walk backwards.
 The fear of running into things will keep you awake.
 If this fails, stand still, clear the mind and imagine it is full daylight.
 Or sit on the edge of a high cliff or deep well.
 You won’t dare sleep!
 If nothing works, then just go to sleep.
 Lay down carefully and try to be aware until the moment you fall asleep.
 Then as you awaken, get right up.
 Don’t look at the clock or roll over.
 Start mindfulness from the moment you awaken.
 If you find yourself sleepy everyday, try to eat less.
 Examine yourself.
 As soon as five more spoonfuls will make you